ryan-mcclue/unsw/comp4920/wk2.md

 2. skills relating to learning of leadership as oppose to leadership skills i.e. take responsibility for own leadership development throughout life; a constant undertaking leadership is a social construct;
-   require mindfullness to take advantage of this
+   require mindfulness to take advantage of this

 your identity is comprised of possible selves, e.g. intellectual, leader discover leader identity through self-claiming and other people referring to you